carlos-testaccount/testingGoogleGeocodingAPIModifiedbyRest/README.md

 Find more information about the Google API key [here](https://developers.google.com/maps/documentation/geocoding/start#get-a-key)

-- **parallel**: num of threads for the parallel execution.
+- **parallel**: number of threads for the parallel execution.
 If it's not defined, the default value is 10.

 ##### Execute all tests without parallel execution
 ```bash